 - Hysterosonography.
-Hysterosonography (his-tur-o-suh-NOG-ruh-fee), also called a saline infusion sonogram, uses sterile saline to expand the uterine cavity, making it easier to obtain interior images of the uterus.
+Hysterosonography (his-tur-o-suh-NOG-ruh-fee), also called a saline infusion sonogram, uses sterile saline to expand the uterine cavity, making it easier to get images of the uterine cavity and endometrium.
 This test may be useful if you have heavy menstrual bleeding despite normal results from traditional ultrasound.

 - Hysterosalpingography.
 Hysterosalpingography (his-tur-o-sal-ping-GOG-ruh-fee) uses a dye to highlight the uterine cavity and fallopian tubes on X-ray images.
 Your doctor may recommend it if infertility is a concern.
 In addition to revealing fibroids, it can help your doctor determine if your fallopian tubes are open.

 Treatments and drugs

-There's no single best approach to uterine fibroid treatment.
-Many treatment options exist.
+There's no single best approach to uterine fibroid treatment — many treatment options exist.
 If you have symptoms, talk with your doctor about options for symptom relief.

 Many women with uterine fibroids experience no signs or symptoms, or only mildly annoying signs and symptoms that they can live with.
-If that's the case for you, watchful waiting (expectant management) could be the best option.
+If that's the case for you, watchful waiting could be the best option.
 Fibroids aren't cancerous.
 They rarely interfere with pregnancy.
-They usually grow slowly — or not at all — and tend to shrink after menopause when levels of reproductive hormones drop.
+They usually grow slowly — or not at all — and tend to shrink after menopause, when levels of reproductive hormones drop.

 Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don't eliminate fibroids, but may shrink them.
 Medications include:

-- Gonadotropin-releasing hormone (GnRH) agonists.
-Medications called GnRH agonists (Lupron, Synarel, others) treat fibroids by causing your natural estrogen and progesterone levels to decrease, putting you into a temporary postmenopausal state.
+- Gonadotropin-releasing hormone (Gn-RH) agonists.
+Medications called Gn-RH agonists (Lupron, Synarel, others) treat fibroids by blocking the production of estrogen and progesterone, putting you into a temporary postmenopausal state.
 As a result, menstruation stops, fibroids shrink and anemia often improves.
-Your doctor may prescribe a GnRH agonist to shrink the size of your fibroids before a planned surgery.
+Your doctor may prescribe a Gn-RH agonist to shrink the size of your fibroids before a planned surgery.
 Many women have significant hot flashes while using Gn-RH agonists.
 Gn-RH agonists typically are used for no more than three to six months because symptoms return when the medication is stopped and long-term use can cause loss of bone.

 - Progestin-releasing intrauterine device (IUD).
-A progestin-releasing IUD can relieve heavy bleeding and pain caused by fibroids.
+A progestin-releasing IUD can relieve heavy bleeding caused by fibroids.
 A progestin-releasing IUD provides symptom relief only and doesn't shrink fibroids or make them disappear.

 - Other medications.
 Your doctor might recommend other medications.
 For example, oral contraceptives or progestins can help control menstrual bleeding, but they don't reduce fibroid size.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), which are not hormonal medications, may be effective in relieving pain related to fibroids, but they don't reduce bleeding caused by fibroids.
 Your doctor also may suggest that you take vitamins and iron if you have heavy menstrual bleeding and anemia.

-Because it's a newer technology, researchers are learning more about the long-term safety and effectiveness of FUS.
-Research continues, but so far data collected show that FUS for uterine fibroids is safe and very effective.
+- Newer technology, so researchers are learning more about the long-term safety and effectiveness.
+But so far data collected show that FUS for uterine fibroids is safe and effective.

 Certain procedures can destroy uterine fibroids without actually removing them through surgery.
 They include:

 - Myolysis.
 In this laparoscopic procedure, an electric current or laser destroys the fibroids and shrinks the blood vessels that feed them.
 A similar procedure called cryomyolysis freezes the fibroids.
-The safety, effectiveness and associated risk of fibroid recurrence of myolysis and cryomyolysis have yet to be determined.
+Myolysis is not used often.
+Another version of this procedure, radiofrequency ablation, is being studied.

 - Endometrial ablation and resection of submucosal fibroids.
 This treatment, performed with a specialized instrument inserted into your uterus, uses heat, microwave energy, hot water or electric current to destroy the lining of your uterus, either ending menstruation or reducing your menstrual flow.
-Endometrial ablation is effective in stopping abnormal bleeding.
+Typically, endometrial ablation is effective in stopping abnormal bleeding.
 Submucosal fibroids can be removed at the time of hysteroscopy for endometrial ablation, but this doesn't affect fibroids outside the interior lining of the uterus.

 Although researchers continue to study the causes of fibroid tumors, little scientific evidence is available on how to prevent them.
 Preventing uterine fibroids may not be possible, but only a small percentage of these tumors require treatment.

 - Stewart EA.
-Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas. http://www.uptodate.com/home/index.html.
-Accessed May 17, 2011.
+Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids). http://www.uptodate.com/home.
+Accessed May 7, 2013.